Welcome to GirlieOnTheEdge and another edition of Six Sentence Stories!

 Link the URL to your post via the blue “Click here to enter” button below.

-Link is live Wednesday through Saturday night late!
+Link is live Wednesday 6:00 PM, ends way late Saturday night!

 Spread the word and put in a good one to your fellow writers 😀

 PROMPT WORD: BLANKET